raystack/siren/docs/guides/rules.md

-In the above example, we are creating rules inside `demo` [namespace](https://cortexmetrics.io/docs/api/#get-rule-groups-by-namespace) under `odpf` [tenant](https://cortexmetrics.io/docs/architecture/#the-role-of-prometheus) as denoted by namespace and entity keys.
+In the above example, we are creating rules inside `demo` [namespace](https://cortexmetrics.io/docs/api/#get-rule-groups-by-namespace) under `odpf` [tenant](https://cortexmetrics.io/docs/architecture/#the-role-of-prometheus) as denoted by the namespace and entity keys.

 The rules array defines actual rules defined over the templates.
 Here `TestGroup` is the name of the group which will be created/updated with the rule defined by `CPU` template.
 The example shows the value of variables provided in creating